alfonsocrisci/DataManipulator/README.md

 ---

+# Support:

+I'm not going to support Liferay 6.0<br />
+Currently you can deploy this portlet under Liferay 6.1 and 6.2.<br />
+I'm working on master/trunk and 7.0 support.

+---

 # ArrayIndexOutOfBoundsException:

 If you would like to use this portlet on 6.1.x or above, please apply the following diff to your portal source.<br />